Senior Professional Baseball Association: First season

 Throughout the inaugural season, most clubs struggled with poor attendance, with an average attendance of less than 1,000 per game.
 On the field, the West Palm Beach Tropics ran away with the league's South Division, finishing 15 games ahead of the second place Fort Myers Sun Sox.
 In the North, the St. Petersburg Pelicans finished in first, and the Bradenton Explorers were second, narrowly holding off the Orlando Juice.

 Infielder Ron Washington of West Palm Beach was the league's offensive star, hitting .359 with a league leading 73 RBIs and winning the MVP award.
 Washington's teammate Mickey Rivers hit .366, and Gold Coast Sun Bert Campaneris, the oldest everyday player in the league at 47, stole 16 bases.
 Bradenton's Jim Morrison hit .290 with 55 RBIs and led the league with 17 homers.
 Tim Ireland of Fort Myers hit a league best .374, and his teammate Kim Allen paced the circuit with 33 stolen bases.
 Willie Aikens hit 12 home runs and had 58 RBIs.
-West Palm Beach pitcher Juan Eichelberger went 11–5 with a 2.90 ERA, and St. Petersburg's Milt Wilcox went 12–3.
+West Palm Beach pitcher Juan Eichelberger went 11–5 with a 2.90 earned run average (ERA), and St. Petersburg's Milt Wilcox went 12–3.
 Jon Matlack, Tim Stoddard, and Pete Falcone each won 10 games.
 Bradenton's Rick Lysander saved 11 games, and Winter Haven's Bill Campbell notched 5 saves to go along with a 2.12 ERA.
 Joaquín Andújar of Gold Coast had 5 wins and an ERA of 1.31.

 In the first weekend of February 1990, the league's top four teams participated in a three-game, single elimination tournament with a rather unusual format.
 On February 2, the league's second place clubs faced off.
 The Explorers defeated the Sun Sox for a chance to face the St. Petersburg Pelicans.
 The next day, the Pelicans beat the Explorers 9–2 to advance to the league championship game against the West Palm Beach Tropics.
 On February 4, 1990, the Pelicans, powered by Lamar Johnson's home run and 3 RBIs, beat the Tropics 12–4 for the league's first championship.

 The 1989-90 player statistics for all teams were published in the Sporting News on February 12, 1990, pages 30–31 "Assessing the Boys of Winter".